Tips for Better Sleep With Fibromyalgia

 If you have fibromyalgia, there are many simple steps you can take to help you fall asleep faster and stay asleep.
 Here are some tips:

-Minimize noise with earplugs and minimize light with window blinds, heavy curtains, or an eye mask.
-Even the LED or LCD lights on TVs, DVRs, and stereos in your bedroom can interfere with sleep as they suppress the pineal gland’s production of melatonin, the sleep hormone.
+- Minimize noise with earplugs and minimize light by using window blinds, heavy curtains, or an eye mask.
+Even the LED or LCD lights on TVs, DVRs, and stereos in your bedroom can interfere with sleep, as they suppress the pineal gland’s production of melatonin, the sleep hormone.
 Do not turn on bright lights if you need to get up at night.
 Use a small night-light instead.

 Caffeine should be discontinued at least four to six hours before bedtime.
 Caffeine is a stimulant that is present in coffee, cola, tea, chocolate, and various over-the-counter medications.
 Consider gradually reducing the amount of caffeine you consume to avoid withdrawal symptoms like headaches.

 - Alcohol is a depressant and may help you fall asleep, but the subsequent metabolism that clears it from your body when you are sleeping causes a withdrawal syndrome.
 This withdrawal causes awakenings and is often associated with nightmares and sweats.
 Avoid alcohol close to bedtime.